kt3k/git-push-simple/README.md

 ## Usage

-Put the script `git-push-simple` anywhere in $PATH.
+Put the script `git-push-simple` anywhere in your $PATH.

 Then: